evidence-dev/themes/README.md

 Each theme includes both light and dark mode variants.

 **To use a theme:**
-- Copy the `theme:` section from that theme's config file into your project's `evidence.config.yaml` file
+- Copy the `theme` config into your project's `evidence.config.yaml`
 - Restart Evidence for the changes to take effect.

 ## Default